houskan/circus/README.md

  <img src="assets/Artwork/Bestiarus.png" alt="Bestiarius" width="24%"/>
 </div>

-**Veles**: Disposable and swift - these skirmishers effectively counter archers and the unportected!
+**Veles**: A cheap skirmisher that throws spears.
+Effectively counters the *Sagittarius*.

-**Retiarius**: Retiarii entrap enemies with their nets leaving them incapacitated and vulnerable to attacks.
+**Retiarius**: *Retiarii* have the ability to momentarily incapacitate opponents with their net and ignore armour of entrapped enemies.
+They excel against elite fighters such as the  *Murmillo*, *Eques* and *Provocator*.

-**Provocator**: Always an audience favorite, these fighters trade attack for suvivability and know how to get the crowd going.
+**Provocator**: Trades attack for suvivability and knows how to get the crowd going.
+Highest defensive values and gains extra cheering points.

-**Bestiarius**: Light footed and fearless.
-Bestiarii excel in dominating the wild beast of the arena!
+**Bestiarius**: Bestiarii specialize in fighting the animals of the arena, but are weak against other fighters.

 ### Animals
 <div align="center">